Jeffrey Goldberg

-Jeffrey Mark Goldberg (born September 22, 1965) is an American journalist and editor-in-chief of The Atlantic magazine.
-During his nine years at The Atlantic prior to becoming editor, Goldberg became known for his coverage of foreign affairs.
+Jeffrey Mark Goldberg (born 1965) is an American journalist who is the editor-in-chief of The Atlantic.
+During his nine years at The Atlantic before becoming editor, Goldberg became known for his coverage of foreign affairs.
+He moderated the PBS program Washington Week (rebranded as Washington Week with The Atlantic) beginning in August 2023, while continuing as The Atlantic's editor.

 Early life and education

-Goldberg is Jewish and was born in Brooklyn, New York, the son of Ellen and Daniel Goldberg, whom he describes as "very left-wing."
-He grew up in suburban Malverne on Long Island, a mostly Catholic neighborhood which he once described as “a wasteland of Irish pogromists."
-Retroactively, when describing his first trip to Israel as a teen, Goldberg recalled his youth being among pugnacious youth of a different ethnicity.
-He found the Jewish empowerment embodied by Israeli soldiers exciting, "So, I became deeply enamored of Israel because of that."
+Jeffrey Mark Goldberg was born in Brooklyn, New York, to Ellen and Daniel Goldberg.
+His grandfather was from the shtetl of Leova, Moldova.
+He grew up in suburban Malverne on Long Island, a predominately Catholic neighborhood he once called "a wasteland of Irish pogromists."
+Goldberg attended the University of Pennsylvania, where he was editor-in-chief of The Daily Pennsylvanian.
+At Penn he worked at the Hillel kitchen serving lunch to students.

-He attended the University of Pennsylvania, where he was editor-in-chief of The Daily Pennsylvanian.
-While at Penn he worked at the Hillel kitchen serving lunch to students.
-He left college to move to Israel, where he served in the Israel Defense Forces during the First Intifada as a prison guard at Ktzi'ot Prison, a prison camp set up to hold arrested Palestinian participants in the uprising.
-There he met Rafiq Hijazi, a Palestine Liberation Organization leader, college math teacher, and devout Muslim from a refugee camp in the Gaza Strip, whom Goldberg describes as "the only Palestinian I could find in Ketziot who understood the moral justification for Zionism".
+Goldberg, who is Jewish, dropped out of college and worked for a time at The Washington Post.
+He then moved to Israel and served in the Israel Defense Forces during the First Intifada as a prison guard at Ktzi'ot Prison, where Palestinian participants arrested in the uprising were held.
+There he met Rafiq Hijazi, a Palestine Liberation Organization leader, college math teacher, and devout Muslim from a refugee camp in the Gaza Strip, whom Goldberg called "the only Palestinian I could find in Ketziot who understood the moral justification for Zionism".

-Goldberg lives in Washington, D.C., with his wife, Pamela (née Ress) Reeves, and their three children.
+Many years after his first trip to Israel as a 13-year-old, he became a dual Israeli citizen.
+Goldberg recalled the sense of empowerment he felt Israel embodied.
+In a 2013 interview with the Washingtonian, he said he had decided to give up his Israeli citizenship, saying that "If Israel goes much further down the road I think it’s on and becomes more of a theocratic, totalitarian-style state [...] how could the liberal-minded American Jew support that?"

 Career

-Goldberg returned to the United States and began his career at The Washington Post, where he was a police reporter.
+Goldberg returned to the United States and began his career as a reporter at The Washington Post, where he worked the police beat.
 While in Israel, he worked as a columnist for The Jerusalem Post.
-Upon his return to the US, he served as the New York bureau chief of The Forward, a contributing editor at New York magazine, and a contributing writer at The New York Times Magazine.
+Upon his return to the U.S., he was the New York bureau chief of The Forward, a contributing editor at New York magazine, and a contributing writer at The New York Times Magazine.
 In 2000, Goldberg joined The New Yorker.